-Commonwealth supported students take up a Commonwealth Supported Place (CSP). are charged a portion of the cost of their higher education through a student contribution.
+Commonwealth supported students take up a Commonwealth Supported Place (CSP) and are charged a portion of the cost of their higher education through a student contribution.
 The Australian Government also contributes to part of the cost, through the Commonwealth contribution.

 The Higher Education Loan Program (HELP) allows eligible students to defer their student contribution (through HECS-HELP) and repay it later through the taxation system.
 Some Commonwealth supported students are not eligible for HECS-HELP.